vamsibrp/vamsibrp.github.io/_posts/2021-01-10-best-practices-in-python.md

 `export PYTHONDONTWRITEBYTECODE=1` environment variable set, Python will no longer write these files to disk, and your development environment will remain nice and clean.

 ### References:
+This is written taking inspiration from learn by writing philosophy.
-Some of the examples and statements are directly taken from [The Hitchhiker's guide to python](https://docs.python-guide.org/)
+Some of the examples and statements are directly taken from [The Hitchhiker's guide to python](https://docs.python-guide.org/).